codewithsrobins1/wow-budget-tracker/README.md

 * Build a budget tracking application with React
 * Utilize the Context API to manage state
 * Practice building a landing page for an application
-* Create a wave-live SVG to implement on landing page
+* Create a wave-like SVG to implement on landing page

 ## Built With